 The declining cost of solar technology along with tax incentives and other factors have contributed to an increase in the popularity of solar-generated electricity in recent years.
-Solar energy is delivered to the electrical grid in a variety of ways.
+Agreements like this one are just one way Idaho Power moves solar energy onto the electrical grid.

-As of 2019, Idaho Power has contracts with 19 commercial solar projects, representing 316 megawatts of nameplate capacity.
-These are 20-year contracts under the federal Public Utility Regulatory Policies Act, which requires utilities like Idaho Power to purchase all the energy generated by certain facilities.
+Idaho Power has federally mandated contracts with 19 other commercial solar-energy projects that have a combined capacity of 316 MW.
+These 19 agreements comply with the Public Utility Regulatory Policies Act (PURPA), which requires utilities like Idaho Power to buy all energy generated by certain facilities.

 Idaho Power does not own or operate these projects.